 If you want to go to the Copernicus Science Centre with your family or friends, you can find all the information that will help you organise your visit here.

-You can purchase the tickets to the Copernicus Science Centre and planetarium online at bilety.kopernik.org.pl (1.5 hours before the planned visit at the latest) or at the ticket offices on the day of your visit.
-Only tickets that have not been sold on-line can be purchased at the ticket offices.
+You can purchase individual tickets to the Copernicus Science Centre and planetarium online at bilety.kopernik.org.pl (1.5 hours before the planned visit at the latest) or on presale for a specific date at the ticket offices (we sell tickets around 4 months in advance).
+On the day of your visit only tickets that have not been sold on-line can be purchased at the ticket offices.
 The fact that tickets are not available on-line means that that you will not be able to buy them at the venue, either.

 We encourage you to plan your visit ahead and buy tickets on-line or on presale at the ticket offices.
 This way you can avoid unnecessary waiting and disappointment, which might happen when you find out that all the tickets have already been sold out for that day at the ticket office.